michael105/michael105/README.md

 *====================================*

-A passionated opensource developer, currently preparing a minimal Linux distribution, now doing some research on statically linking, dependency and package management, containerization.
+A passionated opensource developer, currently preparing a minimal statically linked Linux distribution.
+Currently doing research on linking, dependency and package management, containerization.

-Why cows do fly?
-Is a secure system possible?
 What's wrong with gcc > 10.0 ?
 My flying sausage is not big enough.
 Make it great again!